 Rather than trying to grow perennials that need a richer loam, we have decided to plant wildflower seeds after weeding the area and working the soil to a depth of only 1 or 2 inches.

-Working the soil too deeply encourages weed seeds to grow and besides, with all the rocks, digging is impossible.
-We are taking the line of least resistance but by using what we have, we hope to create an area of natural beauty.
+Working the soil too deeply encourages weed seeds to grow.
+And besides, with all the rocks, digging is impossible.
+We are taking the path of least resistance, and by using what we have available, we hope to create an area of natural beauty.

-Even the gravel we’ve decided to leave in place because in a sense it seems to be right for this rugged terrain, softened only by the green of moss and the background of trees.
+We’ve even decided to leave in place because, in a sense, it seems to be right for this rugged terrain, softened only by the green of moss and the background of trees.

-I like the idea that nature in the form of rocks and trees will live after us while the zen garden is transitory as we are and will change with the arrival of the next generation of homeowners.
+I like the idea that nature, in the form of rocks and trees, will live after us whereas the zen garden is transitory as we are, and it will change with the arrival of the next generation of homeowners.

-To read more about using native plants in your landscaping, check out this article on xeroscaping.
+To read more about using native plants in your landscaping, check out this article on xeriscaping.